What Is Egg Bloom?

 Are All Eggs Protected By Bloom?

 All chickens add the protective bloom to an egg just before they lay it.
 However, because of the conditions at some large egg operations in the United States, commercial (grocery store) eggs are required to be washed right after collection.
 This is done to make them appear clean and presentable.

 Of course, this destroys the protective egg bloom.
-To try replacing natural bloom, some commercial packers spray shells with a thin film of mineral oil – that’s why grocery store eggs sometimes appear shiny.
+Then, to try replacing the natural bloom, most commercial packers spray shells with a thin film of mineral oil.
+That’s why grocery store eggs sometimes appear shiny.

-An advantage of backyard chickens is that we can assure sanitary conditions; so the natural protective bloom can be preserved.
-Most eggs come out spotless and with a clean nest box, washing after collection is unnecessary.
-Eggs that have their protective bloom will last for months, but washing them right before cooking is a good idea.
+An advantage of having backyard chickens is that we can assure sanitary conditions; so the natural protective bloom can be preserved.
+If the nest boxes are kept clean, most eggs come out spotless, so washing after collection is unnecessary (read more on washing eggs or not HERE).

 The fact that Mother Nature has provided for natural egg preservation, and our commercial food production methods immediately remove it, makes no sense.
 I wonder if there are any large producers smart enough not to remove the “bloom”?

 For a more in-depth look at the anatomy of an egg, check out this article from Chickens Magazine (The Anatomy of An Egg).